 Located just a few miles east of Running Springs, California via Highway 18, this resort offers terrain for all skill groups.
 Those living close to Southern California’s valley floor won’t have to go far.
 A majority of traveling guests choose to stay in Running Springs when skiing at this mountain – since there is no lodging at Snow Valley itself.

-There is a Children’s Learning Center that specializes in teaching younger riders the ways of the mountain, as well as a ski-school providing lessons for adults too.
-For the more-advanced crew, there is plenty of terrain parks across Snow Valley as well.
+There is a Children’s Learning Center that specializes in teaching younger riders the ways of the mountain, as well as a ski school providing lessons for adults.
+For the more advanced crew, there are plenty of terrain parks across Snow Valley as well.

 Bear Mountain Ski Resort (100mi/2hrs)